-Integrated Science has so many benefits for first-year science students, including: Small class size, blocked schedule, innovative and evidence-based teaching and learning methods, strong faculty connections, depth and breadth in the sciences, and preparation for health professional exams.
+Integrated Science has many benefits for first-year science students, including: Small class size, a blocked schedule, innovative and evidence-based teaching and learning methods, strong faculty connections, depth and breadth in the sciences, and preparation for a successful undergraduate career and beyond.

 How do I apply to Integrated Science?

 You can apply directly to Integrated Science through the Ontario Universities’ Application Centre.
-If you have been admitted to another York Science program but have the necessary prerequisites for Integrated Science, you can request consideration by emailing isci “at” yorku.ca.
+Alternatively, if you have been admitted to another York Science program but have the necessary prerequisites for Integrated Science, you can request consideration by emailing email@example.com.
 Qualified students will be entered into our candidate pool.
-This pool will be evaluated from April 30 onwards.
+This pool will be evaluated from April 30 on wards.